November 16, 2020

 MILLION DOLLAR WEEKEND (1948)

 Action leading up to and during a flight to Hawaii is perhaps the most intriguing as the premise is revealed.
 We are introduced to the main cast: Raymond is a stockbroker with plans for an unlimited vacation thanks to his million-dollar theft from his employer.
-While waiting in line for an airline ticket, he flips a coin to determine whether he goes through with his plan.
-At the same time, Osa Massen—billed here as Stephanie Paull— flips a cardboard coaster on whether to board the same plane to Hawaii.
+While waiting for an airline ticket, he flips a coin to determine whether he follows his plan.
+At the same time, Osa Massen—billed here as Stephanie Paull—flips a cardboard coaster on whether to board the [same] plane to Hawaii.
 She is a recent widow with a substantial death benefit.
 Francis Lederer, the handsome version of Peter Lorre, is well aware of her late husband's abuse.
 He attempts to blackmail her for half the benefits because it would be easy to convince the authorities she murdered him.
 He was there that evening.
 She and Lederer are sitting side by side.
 As the latter heads for the lavatory, she asks Raymondseated directly across from herto pretend they are old friends and take Lederer’s seat.
 Upon his return, Lederer smugly sees through their weak charade—duh!
 After these initial twenty minutes, the film's intrigue gets grounded on final approach.

 While Raymond and Massen share a balmy evening, Lederer breaks into Raymond’s hotel room and takes his million-dollar briefcase.
 There is a car chase of sorts with the orchestra feverishly working hard to make it exciting.
 All three end up back on the same plane.
 After arriving in San Francisco, Lederer spreads a rumor with customs about Raymond, giving him space to escape.
 Once released, Raymond has a heart-to-heart talk with Massen about their past as the viewer dozes off.
 Raymond’s sheepish expressions indicate he is not cut out for a life of crime.
 Their honesty brings them closer together but alas, they must part.
 On Raymond’s suggestion, they optimistically agree to meet back in Hawaii at a designated spot in one month if their individual troubles are put behind them.